f8eho/Adret740A_CPU/README.md

 It documents the prototype wire by wire, and its latest ERC report contains no errors or warnings.
 It currently contains **no production-ready PCB layout** or footprints: the documented build is the perfboard prototype.

+The board plugs into the 740A's existing connectors.
+No trace or wire in the instrument needs to be cut or modified for installation.

 A cautious bring-up sequence is: